 Despite what seemed to be a clear path to closure, the memorial was embroiled in 32 years of controversy and court rulings before finally being unveiled, including what many felt was one name that didn’t belong- James Warren Jones.

-Four gray tablets, simple in design and etched with the names of the deceased, including the name of the man who lead them to their deaths.
+The memorial contains four gray tablets, simple in design and etched with the names of the deceased, including the name of the man who led them to their deaths.
 Not all of the victims are buried here, including Jones, but this is the location of the mass grave that holds more than 400 unclaimed souls.
-Infighting among victim's families, bureaucratic errors and a vicious battle over whether the cult leader's name should be included on the marker held up the memorial for decades, but an Alameda County Superior Court judge finally gave one of the factions, led by Jones's son, permission to move forward with the memorial.
+Infighting among victims’ families, bureaucratic errors and a vicious battle over whether the cult leader’s name should be included on the marker held up the memorial for decades, but an Alameda County Superior Court judge finally gave one of the factions, led by Jones’ son, permission to move forward with the memorial.

 The motive for refusing to omit the name of the man responsible for such a tragic loss of life was to preserve historical record and include the names of everyone who died that day, even Jones, who is listed in alphabetical order with no special attention or disclaimer- just one more name in a sea of loss.